-If you just need data for a tablet or to use Fido hotspots, you have options too.
-Get a Fido SIM card, put it into your device, and you’ll be all set to use your choice of two data plans.
+If you just need data for a tablet or want to use Fido hotspots, get a Fido SIM card, put it into your device, and you’ll be all set to use one of these two data plans.

 Fido home internet

 Fido home internet is currently only available in Ontario.
 (Canada’s favourite child always gets special treatment!)

-If you’re the type of internet user who just checks their email and reads the news online (hi, dads of the world), Fido has a bare bones plan for $35 per month.
-What will that buy you?
-Not much.
-You’ll have 50GB of data and download speeds up to 5Mbps.
+If you’re the type to just check your email and read the news online (hi, dads of the world), Fido has a bare-bones plan for $35 per month.
+It’ll get you 50GB of data and download speeds up to 5Mbps.
 Not much, but enough for some.

 To jump up to 75Mbps, still with unlimited data, you’ll be looking at $65 per month, although there’s a current promotion that lowers the cost to $45 a month for the first six months.
 If you want speed without needing unlimited data, $60 can also get you 75Mbps, with a data cap of 200GB (still not exactly skimpy on the data).
 All of the prices include an modem fee of $8 a month.

-Fido certainly isn’t your one-stop shop if you want a provider that does it all.
+Fido certainly isn’t a one-stop shop.
 With home internet only available in Ontario and no sign of TV offerings, it’s pretty safe to call Fido a mobile provider above all else.

-Still, depending on what you’re looking for, Fido is a great way to save money while still having solid service and even getting a free or cheap phone thrown into the deal.
+Still, depending on what you’re looking for, Fido could be a great way to save money, get a solid service, and even a free or cheap phone.